 Professionalism, Dress, and Behavior

 As teachers, Volunteers are expected to be role models and it will be important that they observe and follow the local standards of professional dress.
 This demonstrates respect for the community and country in which we are living and serving and it increases the Volunteer’s ability to be trusted, respected and their overall integration.
 Note that parents may express concern if a teacher’s appearance is unconventional by local standards, even when the teacher is not in school.
 This may result in difficulty in building trust, which will negatively impact the Volunteer’s integration and ability to be optimally successful in their service.
 In Viet Nam, the school and school district will have an established dress code and grooming standards.
-The Volunteer will be asked to adhere to these and to present attuned to cultural standards that may be considerably more conservative with regards to dress, hair, piercings and tattoos.
+The Volunteer will be asked to adhere to these and to present attuned to cultural standards that may be considerably more conservative with regards to dress, hair, piercings, and tattoos.

-Dress expectations at Vietnamese schools may be more conservative than what you are familiar with in the U.S. This means Volunteers should wear clean, pressed and well-fitted long pants, skirts, and shirts.
+Dress expectations at Vietnamese schools may be more conservative than what you are familiar with in the U.S. This means Volunteers should wear clean, pressed, and well-fitted long pants, skirts, and shirts.
 “Dress” pants (or skirts) and short- or long-sleeved collared shirts are appropriate for school.
 Dresses and skirts should fall below the knee.
-Clothing that is ripped, frayed, disheveled, tight, revealing is strongly discouraged, as is athletic wear, and caps..
+Clothing that is ripped, frayed, disheveled, tight, revealing is strongly discouraged, as is athletic wear, and caps.
 Flip-flops or slipper-type shoes are not appropriate for teaching.
 Open-toed shoes for women are acceptable.

 Male and female Volunteers should keep their hair clean and neat both in and out of school.
 Male Vietnamese teachers are typically clean-shaven.
-Volunteers will need to be willing to find ways to be as culturally appropriate as possible in regards to hairstyles, hair colors, facial hair, and other personal choices related professionalism, dress and behavior.
+Volunteers will need to be willing to find ways to be as culturally appropriate as possible in regard to hairstyles, hair colors, facial hair, and other personal choices related to professionalism, dress and behavior.

 Visible body art such as tattoos and piercings do not fit professional standards for teachers.
 Tattoos should be kept covered during trainings and service, both in and out of school.
-Piercings should be limited to women’s ears and only one piercing per ear.